Back to blog

 A Practical MVP Roadmap

 A strong MVP should improve one or two core journeys, not launch every AI idea at once.
 For a buyer or renter marketplace, start with semantic search, recommendations, saved-search alerts, and lead capture.
 For a brokerage, start with lead scoring, CRM summaries, follow-up drafts, and listing enrichment.
 For property management, start with maintenance triage, tenant message summaries, and owner reporting.
+The same risk-first planning logic appears in the mobile app MVP roadmap: prove the useful workflow, test the risky flow, then expand.

 1. Phase 1: Data and UX foundation.
 Clean listing schema, event tracking, CRM integration, search analytics, and admin review tools.

 2. Phase 2: High-value AI assistance.
 Semantic search, recommendations, lead summaries, listing quality checks, and follow-up drafts.
+If sales follow-up is the first workflow, compare it with the patterns in AI agents for sales before giving an assistant write access.

 3. Phase 3: Higher-risk intelligence.
 Valuation support, tour Q&A, maintenance triage, and risk signals with human review.